 The maximum amount of time that you can receive short-term disability benefits is between 6-12 months, depending on the state.
 You may be able to receive both federal Social Security Disability Insurance benefits and state disability benefits, but rules also vary by state.

 Puerto Rico’s law, Seguro por Incapacidad No Ocupacional Temporal (SINOT), or Temporary Non-Occupational Disability Insurance, requires most employers to provide disability coverage for employees.
 Employers may participate in the PR insurance fund, purchase private insurance, or provide self-insured plans.
 Both employers and employees must contribute to SINOT.
 The employee must have received at least $150 of insured employment in the base year.
-In 2022, the maximum weekly benefit, is $113 for a maximum of 26 weeks.
+The maximum weekly benefit is $113 for a maximum of 26 weeks.
 For information, call (787) 754-5353 or visit trabajo.pr.gov.

 Disclaimer: This handout is intended to provide general information on the topics presented.
 It is provided with the understanding that Triage Cancer is not engaged in rendering any legal, medical, or professional services by its publication or distribution.
 Although this content was reviewed by a professional, it should not be used as a substitute for professional services. © Triage Cancer 2023